 “Aerodactyl’s the flying one, right?
 I’ll take it,” Leaf says with a smile.
 “Thank you so much!”

 Red sighs to himself.
-He was hoping for that one.
-Of the remaining two though, he has no real preference.
+He was hoping for that one, though it’s not like there’s any reason to believe the fossils will be able to be turned to actual pokemon anytime soon; there still haven’t been any reliable methods of reviving fossil pokemon, which means these are more like lottery tickets.
+Still, it would be nice to have the chance, and of the remaining two, he has no real preference.
 His hand twitches indecisively from left to right, and he finally just chooses at random.
 “Which is this?”

 “Cool.
 Thanks.”
 Red tucks it into his bag and wonders if he’ll ever revive it.
 He always wanted to learn more about the regeneration process, and this is as good an excuse as any to start.